Skip to main content

 • octavia

-8. Once everything has been upgraded, the old notification queues can be deleted with osism migrate rabbitmq3to4 delete notifications.
+8. Once everything has been upgraded, the old notification queues can also be deleted with osism migrate rabbitmq3to4 delete notifications.

 When the Manager's listener service is used (enable_listener in environments/manager/configuration.yml) add the new openstack RabbitMQ vhost to the manager_listener_broker_uri parameter.
 Then update the manager with osism update manager and delete the old queues with osism migrate rabbitmq3to4 delete manager.